Authors

 14. Primary progressive MS (PPMS) – PPMS is a pattern of the MS disease process in which gradual progression occurs from the beginning, without any of the remissions that occur in relapsing-remitting MS. Symptoms – most often difficult walking – worsen slowly over time.
 Inflammation can occur, but with far less frequency than in relapsing-remitting MS.

 15. Steroids – Steroids, specifically glucocorticoids are used to treat MS relapses.
-Glucocorticoids such as prednisone, methylprednisolone and dexamethasone help to accelerate recovery from a relapse.
-These steroids to not have a long-term benefit but can help people experiencing a relapse feel better sooner rather than later.
+Glucocorticoids such as prednisone, methylprednisolone, and dexamethasone help to accelerate recovery from a relapse.
+These steroids do not have a long-term benefit but can help people experiencing a relapse feel better sooner rather than later.

 More than 20 DMTs have been approved by the U.S. Food and Drug Administration (FDA) approved for the treatment of MS. DMT’s work by reducing the immune system activity that is producing inflammation and damage in the CNS.
 Some of the DMT’s are taken by mouth, some are self-injected, and some are given by an intravenous (IV) infusion (into a vein in the arm or hand).
 DMT’s do have side effects, and although they are generally mild, side effects can sometimes be serious.
 Only one DMT is taken at a time.